 This article defined what is abstract in research paper and aims to contribute to the existing literature about scholarly abstracts, including providing a good abstract definition in research and its importance and purpose.
 It will, of course, as the title suggests, offer valuable tips on how to write an abstract, as well as other key considerations and good examples.

 I. What is an Abstract?

+Before researchers learn how to properly compose an abstract and proceed with conducting research, they must first know, "What is an abstract in a paper?"
 An abstract is one of the most important parts of any academic or professional paper (Atanassova et al., 2016).
 This concise text functions as a synopsis of a paper’s content.
 It is designed to very briefly summarize the key details contained in a paper without providing too much detail (Hartley, 2008).

 An abstract is a self-contained, short, and definitive summary that describes the full contribution or content of an academic publication.
 Generally considered as the first section of a scholarly article, an abstract is considered as “a standalone genre” (Gillaerts & Van de Velde, 2010 cited in Ngai et al. 2018).

 Parts of an abstract vary according to discipline.
 On the one hand, abstracts of social science or scientific research may contain the scope, purpose, results, and contents of the work.
 On the other hand, an abstract of a humanities paper may include the problem or hypothesis, background, and conclusion of the complete research report.

 However, it should be noted that an abstract is not a review.
 Moreover, although it contains the key terms and frameworks found in the main paper, the abstract should be regarded as an original text rather than merely extracted content.
 Furthermore, including research questions examples within the abstract can provide a concise glimpse into the specific inquiries addressed in the study, offering readers a preview of the research objectives and the focal points of investigation.